London Metal Exchange plans to introduce position limits

-LONDON (Reuters) - The London Metal Exchange (LME) plans to introduce limits on large positions for the first time to avoid market squeezes, initially on its new aluminum premium contract, it said on Tuesday.
+LONDON, Sept 15 (Reuters) - The London Metal Exchange (LME) plans to introduce limits on large positions for the first time to avoid market squeezes, initially on its new aluminium premium contract, it said on Tuesday.

 The use of position limits may be expanded to other contracts if upcoming legislation requires them, the exchange added in a statement.